Caveat Emptor: Buyer (parent, teacher or school) Beware!

 Reading Recovery (RR):

 Reading Recovery is a 1-1 (Wave 3) intervention programme that uses ”word memorisation and other teaching practices from the ‘whole language theory of reading” (UK Parliament.
 Science & Technology Committee).
 It is taught by extensively (and very expensively) trained teachers and used with a very narrow age group- children in Y1.
 Note that, ”teacher judgement of need determines entry to the programme” (Rose 2009 p63).
-In an article for the Independent, National Co-ordinator for RR, Julia Douetil, claimed that “These are children for whom, for some reason, phonics hasn’t worked” (Independent 30/10/08).
+In an article for the Independent, National Co-ordinator for RR, Julia Douetil, claimed that “These are children for whom, for some reason, phonics hasn’t worked” (The Independent newspaper.
+30/10/08).

 ”Reading Recovery is ”a multi-cueing, non-systematic approach”